 To maximize the ROI of each transaction, orchestration helps immensely.
 As the success rates, transaction costs, and latency times can vary depending on the countries, the service, and the transaction type, merchants can find these a little complicated.
 Orchestration thus optimizes the digital payments by connecting and routing the transactions to the right platform to support your payment strategy.
 The tools provided with the orchestration platforms analyze transactions to improve the ROI.

 The transaction route and information develop a successful payment strategy.
 You need info on the payment’s performance and analyze your competitors.
-Your technical team needs to gain access to every tool based on their demands to analyze and strategize.
+According to Alan, your technical team needs to gain access to every tool based on their demands to analyze and strategize.
 Thus, payment orchestration gives you tools and reports on every process and lets the success rates, costs, and aspects of the business continuously optimize the strategy for payments and grow your income.

 Building or outsourcing?